-Assam: DGP GP Singh reviews security arrangements for Independence Day
+Assam: DGP GP Singh Reviews Security Arrangements For Independence Day

-GUWAHAT: With Independence Day just around the corner, Director General of Police (DGP) GP Singh is leaving no stone unturned to ensure a safe and secure celebration.
+GUWAHATI: With Independence Day just around the corner, Director General of Police (DGP) GP Singh is leaving no stones unturned to ensure a safe and secure celebration.
 He has been personally overseeing anti-sabotage checks and reviewing security arrangements at parade grounds across the state.

 “I am fully confident about the security measures in place,” DGP Singh said.
 “The police are on high alert, and we have been working tirelessly for the past month to ensure everyone’s safety,” he added.